 Furthermore, Genest and G. Lapalme [2] proposed a short summary and a good abstract from several articles in the same topic.
 This scheme was the extraction of information based on heuristic content selection and one or more rules to generate sentences.
 Each abstraction is tailored to the topic or sub category.
 When the rule was raised, multiple verbs and nouns that have the same meaning were omitted and the position of the rule was identified.
 The extraction process found several candidate rules on each topic of each category.
 Based on information extraction module, the content module selected the best rule candidate from each category and passed it to the summary generation module.
 The best candidates of the content were selected using a single rule that extracted and adapted to one or two categories of rule, and then updated the rule to construct a summary sentence.
 This study had the potential to make a summary with more information.
 However, the method was purely using a rule written manually that takes a lot of time.

 Another research was conducted by Trevor C and Mirella L [4].
 The task was simply deleting word and rewrite sentence using additional such as, reording, insertion.
 They developed grammar rule for given source to set of possible output.
-Each rule was created by applying a series of grammar ruleswhere each rule matched a fragment of the source and creates a fragment of the target tree.
+Each rule was created by applying a series of grammar rules. where each rule matched a fragment of the source and creates a fragment of the target tree.
 A rule in the grammar consisted of a pair of elementary trees and a mapping between the variables in both trees.
 A derivation was a sequence of rules yielding a target tree with no remaining variables.
 Each grammar rule could assign a weigh.
 These weigh are learnt in discriminative training, find to set of releted sentences target for agiven source sentence and create output.

 2.2 Sentence Fussion